 - Robert and Marjorie Mann Chair of Chemistry

-Jarrold is an experimental physical chemist whose work will have long lasting impact in many areas of biological and virology-related disciplines.
+Jarrold is an experimental physical chemist whose work will have a long-lasting impact in many areas of biological and virology-related disciplines.
 His early work revolutionized the analysis of ion shapes through the development of theoretical methods for interpreting ion mobility data.
 Jarrold’s research in charge detection mass spectrometry instrument development (CDMS) has transformed spectrometry-based virology.
-He has helped to advance an expanded capacity of CDMS observation into the gigadalton regime – allowing for detection of important species that have larger molecular weights (e.g. viruses, vaccines, lipoproteins, and nanoparticles).
-This work has had translational application to assessing the assembly of Hepatitis B virus, the Adeno associated virus, and high-density and low-density lipoprotein particles, which are implicated in cardiovascular diseases.
+He has helped to advance an expanded capacity of CDMS observation into the gigadalton regime – allowing for the detection of important species that have larger molecular weights (e.g. viruses, vaccines, lipoproteins, and nanoparticles).
+This work has had translational application to assessing the assembly of Hepatitis B virus, the Adeno-associated virus, and high-density and low-density lipoprotein particles, which are implicated in cardiovascular diseases.